Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Introduction

-Returning to the general problem of the relation between geometric structures and their group of automorphisms, it is an open question to determine which geometrical structures are characterized by them.
-Apart from symplectic and volume, contact structures also fall into this class \cite{Ba95}.
-Recent work of Grabowski shows that similar statements hold for Jacobi and Poisson manifolds \cite{Gr93,At90}.
-Our main result shows that a class of multisymplectic manifolds are determined by their automorphisms (finite and infinitesimal).
 Multisymplectic manifolds are one of the natural generalizations of symplectic manifolds.
 A multisymplectic manifold of degree $k$ is a smooth manifold $M$ equipped with a closed nondegenerate form $\Omega$ of degree $k\geq 2$ (see \cite{Ca96a,Ca96b} for more details on multisymplectic manifolds).
-In particular multisymplectic manifolds include symplectic and volume manifolds.
+In particular, multisymplectic manifolds include symplectic and volume manifolds.
 A diffeomorphism $\varphi$ between two multisymplectic manifolds $(M_i, \Omega_i)$, $i=1,2$, will be called a multisymplectic diffeomorphism if $\varphi^* \Omega_2 = \Omega_1$.
 The group of multisymplectic diffeomorphisms of a multisymplectic manifold $(M, \Omega )$ will be denoted by $G(M, \Omega )$.
-Multisymplectic structures represent distinguished cohomology classes of the manifold $M$ but their origin as a geometrical tool can be traced back to the foundations of the calculus of variations.
-It is well known that the suitable geometric framework to describe (first order) field theories are certain multisymplectic manifolds (see, for instance \cite{CCI-91,EMR-00,GMS-97,Go-91b,Hr-99b,Ka-98,MS-99, Sd-95,Sa-89} and references quoted therein).
-The automorphism groups of multisymplectic manifolds play a relevant role in the description of the corresponding system and it is a relevant problem to characterize them in similar terms as in symplectic geometry.
+Multisymplectic structures represent distinguished cohomology classes of the manifold $M$, but their origin as a geometrical tool can be traced back to the foundations of the calculus of variations.
+It is well known that the suitable geometric framework to describe (first-order) field theories are certain multisymplectic manifolds (see, for instance \cite{CCI-91,EMR-00,GMS-97,Go-91b,HK-2002,Ka-98, KT-79, LMS-2004, MS-99, PR-2002,Sd-95,Sa-89} and references quoted therein).
+The automorphism groups of multisymplectic manifolds play a relevant role in the description of the corresponding system, and it is a relevant problem to characterize them in similar terms as in symplectic geometry (see, for instance, \cite{Sh-2011}).
+However many of the multisymplectic structures that arise in applications are natural generalizations of the canonical symplectic structure on a cotangent bundle.
+Hence they posses a local canonical form, and similar properties to the symplectic case would be expected to hold.

-A crucial property for multisymplectic structures is their local homogeneity properties (see Section 4).
-Then, working with multisymplectic manifolds verifying this property, our main results are:
+In this paper we show that this is actually the case for an important class of multisymplectic forms; namely, those that satisfy a local homogeneity property similar to the local homogeneity of symplectic structures.
+In fact it is simple to show that given a symplectic form $\omega$ on a manifold $M$, locally there always exists a Euler-like vector field $\Delta$ such that $\Lie (\Delta) \omega = 2\omega$.
+Given a point $x_0\in M$ and an open set $U$ (which we may consider to be contained on a local chart) a vector field $\Delta$ defined on $U$ is said to be an {\sl Euler-like vector field} if there are local coordinates $x^i$ defined on $U$ centered at $x_0$ such that $\Delta_U = x^i \partial /\partial x^i$.